At Brantridge, we are guided by a pupil centred approach to behaviour.

 When pupils are finding themselves feeling anxious, they are offered the Pupil Support Area to calm or continue their work with the Pupil Support team who will actively seek to reintegrate them, at their own pace, back to class.

 Behaviour data is monitored regularly, and if needed, modifications to pupils’ timetables are made to ensure a tailored approach to learning.
-This is in consultation with the Therapy team, Pupil Support and Senior Leaders.
+This is done in consultation with the Therapy team, Pupil Support and Senior Leaders.

 - What has happened?